 - Diagnosis of issue if you have it — if not, leave it to the repair shop

-Getting repairs with mechanical breakdown coverage
+How to get repairs done with mechanical breakdown coverage

 If you need to have repairs made to your car, here’s what you’ll need to do: